Shaman Battalion: Symbolics

-The unit's emblem and mascot "Ghost" is taken from the Special Air Service Lieutenant Simon "Ghost" Riley of the Call of Duty franchise.The game “Call of Duty” clearly shows how people, breaking all stereotypes, go against the rules, against everyone and everything.
+The unit's emblem and mascot "Ghost" are taken from the logo for the Ghosts faction from the Call of Duty game of the same name.The game “Call of Duty” clearly shows how people, breaking all stereotypes, go against the rules, against everyone and everything.
 In order to defeat and punish the evil that fills this world.

 We firmly believe that after being in our unit you end up in God's army, because there is nowhere higher and that is why the Lord takes the best of us to serve Him.
 Call it the KMB before the army of Doomsday, that is why this chevron is worn on the left arm - close to the heart.
 Because Honor and Fidelity are the main qualities that we always adhere to.

 Personnel

 The battalion is highly secretive in its operations and the names of its fighters are not usually disclosed, currently only some of the call signs of the battalion's fighters are known: "Shaman", "Sidney", "22", "Krasivy", "Philosopher", "KD", "Vityaz", "Chechen", "Domovoy".